MicrosoftDocs/MIMDocs/MIMDocs/pam/high-availability-disaster-recovery-considerations-bastion-environment.md

 When a user wishes to activate a privileged role, they must authenticate to the bastion environment domain, and submit a request to MIM.
 MIM includes SOAP and REST APIs, as well as user interfaces in PowerShell and in a web page.

 Privileged role activation requires that the MIM and AD components of the bastion environment be online.
-In addition, if MIM is configured to use [Azure MFA for activation](use-azure-mfa-for-activation.md) of the selected role, then Internet access is required to contact the Azure MFA service.
+In addition, if MIM had been configured to use [Azure MFA for activation](use-azure-mfa-for-activation.md) of the selected role, then Internet access is required to contact the Azure MFA service.

 ### Resource Management

 Once a user has been successfully activated into the role, the domain controller can generate a Kerberos ticket for them that is usable by domain controllers in the existing domains, and will recognize the user's new temporary group memberships.

 Resource management requires that a domain controller for the resource domain be online, as well as a domain controller in the bastion environment.
 Once a user is activated, issuing their Kerberos ticket does not require MIM or SQL to be online in the bastion environment.
-(Note that with Windows Server 2012 R2 as the functional level for the bastion environment, MIM is required to be online, to terminate the temporary group membership.)
+Note that this requires MIM PAM and Windows Server to be using Windows Server 2016 or later as the functional level for the bastion environment, so that AD DS can remove the temporary membership.)

 ### Monitoring of users and groups in the existing forest